izzye84/healthcare_demo/README.md

 ### Copying files and adding partitions to Redshift

-1. Log into Strive's VPN
+1. Log into some_company's VPN
 2. Connect to AWS with your SSO
 3. `python utils/s3_file_copying/copy_new_files.py`
 4. Confirm that the correct files were copied into the Analytics Warehouse S3 bucket